 Quickly identify and respond to issues

-Months after launch, the first thing I do every morning is check an Amplitude dashboard to see how our main metrics are trending.
+Months after launch, the first thing I do every morning is check an to see how our main metrics are trending.
 We also report on how metrics are trending relative to our quarterly targets every week.
 If any numbers are unusually low or high, we analyze the data to identify what’s causing that change.

 Naturally, as more customers started to use Session Replay, we saw more bugs and issues.
 Our Amplitude dashboards have enabled us to quickly identify those problems and work to resolve them.